juicedata/juicefs/docs/en/administration/destroy.md

+---
+sidebar_label: How to destroy a file system
+---
 # How to destroy a file system

 JuiceFS client provides the `destroy` command to completely destroy a file system, which will result in the following.